PatternsTechGit/PT_ToasterNotification/README.md

 }
 ```

-Now we will create an API method **GetAccountByAccountNumber** in `AccountsController` to call the service to check either account exists or not.
+**Create a new method GetAccountByAccountNumber** in accounts controller where we will call the service method.

 ```csharp
 [Route("api/[controller]")]